-Supposing your user name is crusher, visiting http://localhost:8080/~crusher/reverser in a web browser should at this point show you a directory listing of no entries.
+Visiting http://localhost:8080/reverser in a web browser should at this point show you a directory listing of no entries.
 Let's fix that by creating some content.

 HTML

 The first step is to create a web page.
 In a text editor, open a file called index.html and copy in the following: